 One of the few engineering marvels in the world with its own palindrome, the Panama Canal should be on everyone's list of must-see places.
-Ninety years after its completion, this link between two great oceans is as vital and vibrant as ever.
+Celebrating its centennial in 2014, this link between two great oceans is as vital and vibrant as ever.
 It is also one of the greatest testaments to good old-fashioned Yankee ingenuity that the world has ever seen.

 The Panama Canal cruise season runs from October to April.
 The best time to go is after the rainy season ends in November.

-Not that long ago, most Panama Canal cruises followed the same standard itinerary: 14 days, from Florida to the West Coast, with stops in the Caribbean, Central America, and Mexico.
-Now, variety is the buzz word in the cruise biz.
-Cruise lines are expanding their offerings, eager to lure new passengers to the seas, as well as snag cruisers who may have already traversed the Canal once or twice in the past.
-Current cruise lengths can be anywhere from 7-9 days (Regent Seven Seas, NCL) to 10-11 days (Princess, Costa, Holland America, Crystal, Royal Olympia), or 14-16 days (Princess, Carnival, Celebrity, Silversea).
+At one time, Panama Canal cruises followed the same standard itinerary: 14 days from Florida to the West Coast, with stops in the Caribbean, Central America and Mexico.
+In the past decade, cruise lines have expanded their offerings, eager to lure new passengers to the seas and snag cruisers who may have already traversed the canal once or twice in the past.
+Current cruise lengths can be anywhere from 7 to 9 days, 10 to 11 days or 14 to 16 days.
 Several lines, such as Princess, Crystal, Holland America, Seabourn, Regent Seven Seas and Cunard, also offer a few cruises per season in the 18- to 21-day range, and cruises that transit all the way to the Pacific Northwest or Alaska can take up to a month.

-The most popular Panama Canal itinerary is still some version of the standard Florida-West Coast route.
+Trans-Canal Crossing: The most popular Panama Canal itinerary is still some version of the standard Florida to West Coast route.
 Miami and Ft.
 Lauderdale are the main departure cities in Florida.
-Los Angeles, San Diego, and San Francisco are the key West Coast cities.
-But, there are several permutations of the standard itinerary, such as Silversea cruises from Port Canaveral to Vancouver and from Tampa to Seattle.
+Los Angeles, San Diego and San Francisco are the key West Coast cities, although longer transits also depart from Seattle or Vancouver.

+Panama Canal.
 If you're on a trans-canal trip, enjoy the engineering marvels of your 50-mile journey.
-The highlights are Lake Gatun, the Gaillard Cut along the Continental Divide, and three locks: Gatun on the Atlantic, Pedro Miguel and Miraflores on the Pacific.
+The highlights are Lake Gatun, the Gaillard Cut along the Continental Divide and three locks: Gatun on the Atlantic, Pedro Miguel and Miraflores on the Pacific.

-Tortuguero National Park offers close encounters with the green tortoise, crocodiles, monkeys and exotic birds, all seen from your canoe.
-Braulio Carillo National Park has the first aerial tramway in Central America; you'll be above the trees, at times 100 feet high, and close enough touch tiny orchids, spectacularly colored birds, butterflies, and -- if you're lucky -- a toucan or monkey.
-Heartier souls can try white water rafting on the Revantazon River.
+Puerto Limon, Costa Rica.
+Tortuguero National Park offers close encounters with the green tortoise, crocodiles, monkeys and exotic birds, all seen at water level on the canals.
+Braulio Carillo National Park has the first aerial tramway in Central America; you'll be above the trees, at times 100 feet high, and close enough to touch tiny orchids, spectacularly colored birds, butterflies and, if you're lucky, a toucan or monkey.
+Heartier souls can try white-water rafting on the Revantazon River.